Top 7 Threat Intelligence Platforms & Software in 2025

 4/5

-Anomali ThreatStream is a threat intelligence platform that aggregates indicators to identify new attacks, discover existing breaches, and help security teams understand and contain threats.
-Anomali has over 100 open-source feeds included with ThreatStream.
-It’s a particularly good choice for teams that want their threat intelligence on premises.
-You can deploy ThreatStream as software-as-a-service, on premises, or in an air-gapped environment.
+Anomali ThreatStream is a threat intelligence platform aggregating indicators to identify new attacks, discover existing breaches, and help security teams understand and contain threats.
+It includes over 100 open-source feeds.
+Anomali is a particularly good choice for teams that want their threat intelligence on-premises.
+You can deploy ThreatStream as software-as-a-service, on-prem, or in an air-gapped environment.

 Pros